benbrown/workshop/code/01.setup/readme.md

  const restify = require('restify');
 ```

-Step 2: Initialize our application environment with values from the .env file
+Step 2: Initialize the application environment with values from a .env file.

+This single line of code imports the `dotenv` library, and at the same time, causes it to load the values from the .env file into an object called `process.env`.
+This makes handling runtime settings easier during development - without the .env file, you would be required to pass in the appropriate settings each time you launch the bot.
+Once your bot goes into production, these settings will likely be managed via tools provided by your hosting service.

 ```javascript
  require('dotenv').config();
 ```

-Create a file called [.env](.env) and the following:
+Create a file called [.env](.env) and add the following initial values. `botFilePath` is a variable used to point the application at the .bot file you created earlier.
 ```
 botFilePath=workshop.bot
 ```

 Step 3: Create the bot's adapter.
-It is responsible for sending and receiving messages for the bot.
+This object is responsible for sending and receiving messages, and provides functionality for dealing with the messaging channel.
+In this case, we'll be using a `BotFrameworkAdapter`, which connects a bot to a suite of Azure Bot Service channels like Slack, Skype, and Microsoft Teams.
+It also provides compatability with the Bot Framework Emulator.

+This is only one type of adapter - developers can build adapters to connect Bot Builder to other messaging channels or protocols.
+For example, [See this sample app that uses a custom adapter to connect a bot to the console command line](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/01.console-echo).

 ```javascript
 const adapter = new BotFrameworkAdapter({});
 ```

 Step 4: Create a web server.

+Restify provides an easy to use but feature rich webserver.
+By default, it will only respond to URLs you specifically define in your code.
+The code below will create the server, and configure it to serve content at a specific port (defaulting to 3978, but customizable via the .env file).

 ```javascript
 const server = restify.createServer();